Scurvyez/Scurvyez/README.md

         {
             new RimworldMod("Pixel Wizardry")
                 .AddDescription(
-                    "Adds accessibility support for persons with color blindness.
-Several new shaders for Rimworld textures with blending effects."), new RimworldMod("Steve's Animals (formerly Bastyon)")
+                    "Adds accessibility support for persons with color blindness.\n Several new shaders for Rimworld textures with blending effects."), new RimworldMod("Steve's Animals (formerly Bastyon)")
                 .AddDescription(
-                    "Adds new animals with varied abilities and events.
-Advanced pawn graphics system with animated textures."), new RimworldMod("Steve's Walls")
+                    "Adds new animals with varied abilities and events.\n Advanced pawn graphics system with animated textures."), new RimworldMod("Steve's Walls")
                 .AddDescription(
                     "Introduces new powered walls with customizable glowing colors.") new RimworldMod("Fireflies")
                 .AddDescription(
-                    "Adds glowing fireflies that spawn in groups at night.
-Performance improvements in progress."), new RimworldMod("Bones")
+                    "Adds glowing fireflies that spawn in groups at night.\n Performance improvements in progress."),
+            new RimworldMod("Bones")
                 .AddDescription(
-                    "Enhances pawns by adding all 206 human bones with fracture hediffs.
-Birthed out of a bet in the Official Rimworld Discord server."), new RimworldMod("Medieval Overhaul")
+                    "Enhances pawns by adding all 206 human bones with fracture hediffs.\n Birthed out of a bet in the Official Rimworld Discord server."), new RimworldMod("Medieval Overhaul")
                 .AddDescription(
                     "Contributed code for RPG-style lootable buildings on various items.")